jamiecollinson/jamiecollinson.com/content/post/disassembling-ricoh-gr-for-sensor-cleaning.md

 Dust spots seem a fairly common problem mentioned in online threads, so hopefully this guide will help someone.
 If not it will at least be an aide memoire when I need to repeat the process.

 So far I've avoided purchasing the Ricoh GR II as the new features (wifi + some new filters) don't seem worth the upgrade, and from what I hear dust is still a problem.
 I really hope that the future Ricoh GR III both exists and improves the dust sealing.
 If Ricoh continues their two year release cycle we'll find out in 2017.

+[^1]: Particularly when you return from holiday with several hundred images and need to review every frame.